tfausak/tfausak.github.io/_posts/2014-04-28-cloning-2048-in-haskell.md

 {% endhighlight %}

 Armed with that, we can finish our function.
-Let's take our output list and pad it to get our output vector.
+Let's take our output list and pad it to get our output line.

 {% highlight hs %}
 shift v = pad